bioinformatist/my_website/content/project/gao-is-sb.md

 +++
+# Date this page was created.
+date = 2017-05-16T15:53:20+08:00

+# Project title.
+title = "Gao's SB!"

+# Project summary to display on homepage.
+summary = "Dr. Gao's strange requirement oriented toolbox, a tool box for bioinformatics."

+# Optional image to display on homepage (relative to `static/img/` folder).
+image_preview = ""

+# Tags: can be used for filtering projects.
+# Example: `tags = ["machine-learning", "deep-learning"]`
+tags = ["software"]

+# Optional external URL for project (replaces project detail page).
-highlight = true
+external_link = ""

+# Does the project detail page use math formatting?
 math = false

+# Optional featured image (relative to `static/img/` folder).
+[header]
-external_link = ""
+image = ""
-summary = "Dr. Gao's strange requirement oriented toolbox, a tool box for bioinformatics." date = "2017-05-16T15:53:20+08:00" title = "Gao's SB!" image = "" image_preview = ""
-tags = ['software']
+caption = ""
 +++

 This project post is only for maintaining the process and problems, but not a document.